Hog's Back: Notable buildings

 On the north side of the Hog's Back near the turn off to the village of Seale formerly stood a mansion known as Poyle Hill Lodge.
 This was once one of the Admiralty semaphore stations because of its high vantage point.
 In 1935 it became the Hog's Back Hotel, initially owned by the Guildford Friary Brewery, and it remains a hotel, now officially known as the Hog's Back Hotel and Spa, Farnham.

 On the south side of the Hog's Back, a little to the east of Poyle Hill, another large mansion was built in 1873 called Great Down, attributed to Robert Kerr.
 This was demolished in about 1950, but the parkland and other associated buildings, such as a lodge and stables, remain.

 Also on the south side is Greyfriars House, a Grade II* listed Arts and Crafts style mansion built in 1896 by the renowned architect Charles Voysey.
 It is now a boutique wedding venue.

 The Hogs Back Brewery is an independent real ale brewery based in Tongham, which is a village just below the Hog's Back.

 The Hog's Back Cafe is in a layby on the Guildford to Farnham (westbound) carriageway of the A31 along the Hog's Back, between the turn offs to Puttenham and Seale.
 It is popular with lorry drivers, who use the cafe and toilets during the day.
 The hillside adjacent to the A31 layby was a popular site for dogging (viewing or participating in sexual relations in a public place), but recently (2012–13) Guildford police and local residents are curbing these practices.

-Towards Guildford, on the north-east side of the Hog’s Back, lie Down Place and Blackwell Farm.
+Towards Guildford, on the northeast side of the Hog’s Back, lie Down Place and Blackwell Farm.
 The manor of Down Place was demolished in 1963, all that remains today of the estate are the stables where is established Hogs Back Books, the children’s book publisher.

 Once associated with the manor as one of the first model farm in Surrey, Blackwell Farm is now a place of controversies since the University of Surrey, its owner, announced its plan to build a "Garden Neighbourhood" as part of Guildford Borough Council's local plan consultation.